ebuchman/blog/content/posts/properties-of-money.md

 Settlement is a curious word, since it also denotes the physical settlement of a group of people in a common area, agreeing to build their lives together in one location.
-Monetary settlements are also a reflection of how we agree to build our lives together.
+Monetary settlements, too, are a reflection of how we agree to build our lives together.

-Roughly speaking then, money is for making payments; for settling debts.
+Thus we proclaim: money is for making payments, for settling debts!
 Money itself is not necessarily debt, per se, though institutionally it exists largely to facilitate the issuance and settlement of debts.
 This includes commercial debts, but also fiscal debts, dowries, religious debts, etc.